UD-Math-Data-Science-1/notes/supervised/svm.md

 One is the idea of allowing *slack*, which means that points are allowed to be on the wrong side of the dividing hyperplane, but they are punished by an amount proportional to their distance from it.
 The balance between maximizing margin and punishing miscreants is controlled by a hyperparameter that is usually called $C$, and the algorithm may be called **C-SVM**.

 The other important refinement is to upgrade the separating hyperplane to allow other kinds of surfaces.
 For reasons we won't go into, this is called the **kernel trick**, and specifying the kernel is another option.
-The most common choices are *linear*, which is the original hyperplane, and *RBF*, which has its own hyperparameter $\gamma$.
+The most common choices are *linear*, which is the original hyperplane as described above, and *RBF*, which has its own hyperparameter $\gamma$ and can produce arbitrary decision boundaries.

 ## Usage in sklearn